 Plano City Council approves rezoning for AT&T headquarters tower

-The Plano City Council unanimously voted to approve zoning changes for a more than 200-foot tower and plaza for the new AT&T headquarters.
+Plano City Council unanimously voted on Tuesday night to approve zoning changes for a more than 200-foot tower and plaza for the new AT&T headquarters.

 View CBS News In